 First, I was born on British soil and raised in Hereford, a city in the west of the West Midlands, close to the Welsh border.
 My formative education was at Marlbrook County Primary School, and my secondary education was at Hereford Cathedral School (1981-1988 for any fellow Old Herefordians who might want to get in touch).
 I went to University in Hull on the north-east coast of England, met my wife, married, and moved to the States.
 I’ve been living in North Carolina ever since.
 In 2004 I became a naturalized US citizen, but I still crave Hobnobs, Double Deckers, Jammie Dodgers, Ovaltine, and a decent cup of tea.
-My day job is in IT, we have six kids (most of which are still technically “kids”), and we homeschool.
+My day job is in IT, we have six kids (some of whom are still technically “kids”), and we homeschool.

 I like to read.
 A lot.
 Fiction and non-fiction.
 My fiction tastes run the gamut from Marissa Meyers’ “Lunar Chronicles” series, to Gary Corby’s “Athenian Mysteries” series, to Sherlock Holmes, to Stephen King, to Dickens, to the Brontés.
 I’m particularly partial to mysteries and suspense, and I’ll even take some fantasy and sci-fi, too.
 All said and done, if it’s a good story and keeps me engaged, I’ll give it a try.